omonville

 1946 Errol Ivor White (1901 - 1985) discovers a fossil of Jamoytius kerwoodi, probably the most primitive known chordate from the Silurian of Lanarkshire (Scotland).

-1946 Ulf von Euler (Stockholm, Sweden, 1905 - 1983) detects a neurotransmitter, noradrenaline, in the sympathetic nervous system.
+1946 Ulf von Euler (Stockholm, Sweden, 1905 - 1983) discovers a neurotransmitter, noradrenaline, in the sympathetic nervous system.

 1946 André Michel Lwoff (Ainay-le-Château, France, 1902 - Paris, 1994) studies spontaneous "hereditary" changes in bacteria suggesting that their behaviour depends on the medium, in Some problems connected with spontaneous biochemical mutations in bacteria, Cold Spring Harbor Symp., 11: 139-155.